Championship Golf

-Championship Golf is video game published in 1982 by Hayden Software for the Atari 8-bit family and Apple II.
+Championship Golf is a sports video game published in 1982 by Hayden Software for the Atari 8-bit computers and Apple II.
 A Commodore 64 version followed in 1983.

 Gameplay

 Championship Golf is a golf game which presents the course using both an overhead view and a side view.

 Reception

 Stanley Greenlaw reviewed the game for Computer Gaming World, and stated that "The side view adds a degree of interest as you watch your ball fly into the air, down the fairway, and bounce to its stopping point.
 Unfortunately the game does not capitalize on this feature."